Archives are the documentary

 J. Trump

-this server and archive.
-Meanwhile every archive linked to is checked
+and archive.
+Meanwhile every archive linked to is checked on a

-on a regular basis, in an attempt to remove Trumpian bias.
+regular basis, in an attempt to remove Trump bias.